-EXHIBIT RELEASE TIME: Exhibits will be released
+EXHIBIT RELEASE TIME: Exhibits will be released Sunday after Fair, between 8:00am-12:00pm.

 CCAIS is not responsible for exhibits not picked up by set times.

 Youth entered in this department must be appropriately enrolled and in good standing with a registered youth organization in Calhoun County.
 Classes are judged according to the Dutch Grading Scale, the scale is non-competitive.
 Projects are awarded an A, B, or C award based on completeness and adherence to the project guidelines.